-Spontaneous circling requires a strong connection, that you can obtain by doing the preceding exercises and communicating well and clearly.
-But, when the first six exercises go well, you can already say that the bond with your horse is strong enough to continue with basic groundwork.
-So don’t think that because your horse does not spontaneously start circling around you,you don’t have a strong bond with your horse yet.
+Spontaneous Circling is the seventh connection exercise.
+It is an exercise that sprouts from the preceding six connection exercises.
+Spontaneous Circling is a lot of fun to do, but not a precondition to start Groundwork.
+Spontaneous circling requires a strong connection that you can obtain by doing the preceding exercises.
+However, when the first six exercises go well, you can say that the bond with your horse is strong enough to continue with basic groundwork.
+So don’t think that if your horse does not spontaneously start circling around you it means that you don’t have a strong bond with your horse yet.

-This exercise does not really have an “objective”.
-If it happens it is very cool and fun, you feel very connected to the horse, especially if it happens spontaneously.
-However you can also work towards it and invite the horse to circle around you with body language.
+What is the objective of Spontaneous Circling?This exercise does not really have an “objective”.
+If it happens, it is very cool and fun, and you feel very connected to the horse, especially if it happens spontaneously.
+However, you can also work towards it and invite the horse to circle around you with body language.
 That also gives a grand sense of connection, because to do it you really need to be connected and communicate well.

 I also have 2 e-books for you.